 Shirvington was founded in 1996 by Paul and Lynne Shirvington (with sons Tony and Mark), with the planting of Shiraz and Cabernet Sauvignon vines in their first vineyard, Redwind.
 The 16 hectares of red clay and limestone soil are located in Willunga, just south of McLaren Vale, that was chosen by the Shirvingtons for the area’s ability to consistently produce outstanding table wines of great character and quality.
 Further purchases in 1997 and 2001 saw the development of two new vineyards, Kurrawyba and Manjalda, in McLaren Flat and McLaren Vale itself.

 Lynne and Paul, in close collaboration with their viticulturist and winemaker, have been making the highest quality wines from McLaren Vale since the release of their 2001 Shiraz, which received a 98 rating from Wine Advocate.
 None of their vintages since have garnered ratings in the major wine publications below 90.
-Indeed the 2006 vintage received 95 points from The Wine Advocate.
+Indeed, the 2006 vintage received 95 points from Wine Advocate (October 2007):

 The growing season leading up to the vintage of 2006 presented varying challenges.
 Above average winter and spring rainfall brought the threat of downy mildew.
 Irrigation systems were then stretched to the limit during a hot January and February.
 Cooler and wetter conditions followed and almost brought the sugar and flavour accumulation to a standstill.
 Although very challenging, good yields of excellent quality fruit have made this an excellent wine.